Most interesting landmarks of Mozambique

 - Songo Baobab – Tete.
 Giant baobab with a circumference which exceeds 25 m.

 Man made landmarks of Mozambique

 - Chinhamapere Hill and petroglyphs – Manica.
 Sacred mountain in Vumba Mountains.
-Mountain is important cult site with prehistoric paintings (human figures with bows, arrows, depiction of rituals), sacred forest.
+Mountain is an important cult site with prehistoric paintings (human figures with bows, arrows, a depiction of rituals), sacred forest.
 Rituals are taking place here up to this day.

 - Ngalue Cave – Niassa.
 This cave was inhabited by humans in several time periods, including the time period between 105 and 40 thousand years ago (Middle Stone Age) – the time when humans left Africa and first stone tools were made.
-Cave contains diverse stone tools – an important find which shows the experiments in design by early people.
-Important find is great amount of wild sorghum which was brought to the cave and grinded.
+The cave contains diverse stone tools – an important find which shows the experiments in design by early people.
+Important find is a great amount of wild sorghum which was brought to the cave and grinded.

 - Chibuene – Inhambane.
 Ruins of abandoned coastal city.
 Settlement was occupied twice – in the second half of the first millenium AD and after 1450 AD, when massive dry stone walls were built.
 City most likely had close trade links with Manyikeni.